RobGeada/Choreographer/README.md

 4. Use `oc login` to login to an OpenShift cluster.

 ###Dockerfile Generation
-OpenShift-Deploy will generate Dockerfiles for the worker, master, and driver nodes as per your program's specifications.
+Choreographer will generate Dockerfiles for the worker, master, and driver nodes as per your program's specifications.
 These generated Dockerfiles are based off of RAD Analytics's [openshift-spark](https://github.com/radanalyticsio/openshift-spark) repo.

 ###Usage